Oil is not only good for sealing in moisture. It can strengthen fine natural hair. Below you’ll discover the best oil for fine curly hair.

 Fenugreek “Methi” Hair Oil

-An herbal hair oil made with Fenugreek seeds is easy to create but you need to let it sit for a few days to reach it’s most potent state.
+An herbal hair oil made with Fenugreek seeds is easy to create and incorporate into your hair care routine.
+However, you need to let it sit for a few days to reach its most potent state.
 Here’s a very simple small batch recipe for creating your very own fenugreek hair oil:

 - 1/2 cup Castor oil

 - 1 tablespoon Henna

 - 1/4 teaspoon of vitamin C (optional) – You can also use vitamin E

 Warm the henna on top of your stove using a double boiler or just sit a break proof bowl containing the henna over a pot of boiling water until the henna warms.
 Then, combine with all the other ingredients in a dark amber colored jar.